The Road Ahead (Gates book): Content differences between hardback and trade editions

+The revised edition was published in October 1996 as a trade paperback, with the subtitle "Completely revised and up-to-date.".

 Both editions came with a CD-ROM that contained the text of the book and supplemental information.
 The hardback was published by Viking, and the paperback by Penguin, an affiliate of Viking.
 Numerous publishers around the world produced translated versions of the book.

 Collaborators

 One of Gates' coauthors, Nathan Myhrvold, was a computer scientist and Microsoft vice president who for a time oversaw Microsoft's research efforts and later co-founded Intellectual Ventures, an intellectual property company.
 The other co-author, Peter Rinearson, was a Pulitzer Prize winner and entrepreneur who later founded and sold an Internet company and became a Microsoft vice president.